zdefne-usgs/RCM/README.md

 ![Example output plot](sample_output_correlation.png)

-**Figure 1.** Example for plotting correaltion between parmeters in multiple regions with time lag.
+**Figure 1.** Example for plotting time lagged correlation between parmeters in multiple regions with .

 ![Example output plot](sample_output_concentration.png)

-**Figure 2.** Example for plotting concentration within different regions with time.
+**Figure 2.** Example for plotting change in concentration of particles from one region to another.

 # Example application: RCM for plotting connectivity in a bay